 Underground motel in outback Coober Pedy offered to market for $1m

-One of Australia’s most quirky businesses, an underground motel in the heart of Coober Pedy with dugout rooms including “the dungeon”, has been listed for sale for $1 million.
+One of Australia’s most quirky businesses, an underground motel in the heart of Coober Pedy – which could be renovated to include a spa or pool – has been listed for sale for $1 million.

-Set in the underground opal mining town where Mad Max Beyond Thunderdome was filmed, Radeka Downunder invites guests to “live like a local”, with some beds up to 6.5 metres below the surface.
+Set in the underground opal mining town where Mad Max Beyond Thunderdome was filmed, Radeka Downunder Motel invites guests to “live like a local”, with some beds in iconic deep-dug rooms more than six metres below ground, and others above ground for those who prefer conventional style accommodation, with a range of other communal facilities on offer.

-Located along the main drag at 1 Oliver Street, the property offers investors the opportunity to invest in outback tourism while benefiting from the private vendor’s recent renovations.
+Located along the main drag at 1 Oliver Street, the property offers investors a chance to invest in outback tourism, with Coober Pedy serving as a rest stop for road trippers, tour groups and travellers along the Adelaide-Darwin route.

 “It’s been non-stop renos and improvements since the day I took over,” he says.